 This is a good rule to follow whether you want to FIRE or not.

 Virtually everything in life is easier when you have money.
 Money offers financial security, as well as fun.
 Money gives you choices, and the more of it you have, the fewer of those choices are wrought with stress.

-But when it comes to FIRE, a higher income will get you to your goals faster, particularly if you’re following steps #1 and #2 I outlined above.
+But when it comes to FIRE, a higher income will get you to your goals faster.
 There are a number of ways to do this, from asking for a raise to working a second job to monetizing a hobby or all three.
-Many FIRE diehards are modest earners of $40,000 to $60,000 per year, but plenty more push themselves to bring in north of $100,000 only to live on a fraction of it and bank the rest.
+Many FIRE diehards are modest earners of $40,000 to $60,000 per year, but plenty more push themselves to bring in north of $100,000 only to live on a fraction of it.

 Even if FIRE is not for you, some if its lessons might be

 I’m not into FIRE.
 I can’t do it.
 I could when I was an underpaid, debt-laden new grad accustomed to a shoestring budget.
 But once my income ballooned, I let my lifestyle inflate with it.
 And I loved it.
 Nevertheless, even I subscribe to some of the lifestyle suggestions encouraged by FIRE from when I was toying with retiring at 35 myself.

 Choosing to spend less or go without certain luxuries because of the cost will benefit your finances whether or not you want to opt out of the workforce at an early age.
 Not owning a car has easily saved me over $100,000 by now.
 Investing in the stock market gave me ample savings and financial security before age 30.
 I don’t shower with cold water, but I don’t have cable either, so there remains evidence that I once subscribed to an admirably frugal lifestyle.